 Once you reach Holbox you’ll be greeted by a row of golf buggies, ready to drive you to your accommodation.
-You’ll pay between 20-30 MXN (around £1) to be driven the few minutes across the island to the centre.
+You’ll pay between 50-100 MXN (around £2-4) to be driven the few minutes across the island to the centre.
 If you don’t have much luggage, then the walk to the main square takes less than ten minutes.

-Do nothing… no seriously!
 This is a place to seriously chill out.
 While you could fill your days with boat trips, snorkelling, yoga and more, the best day I had on Holbox was the day I did nothing!
 I headed to a beach bar, feasted on tacos, drank a few mojitos and lay back and read my book.
 It was wonderful!

 I’m a massive street art fan, so I fell in love with Holbox’s eclectic mix of murals.
 There are plenty of huge designs all around the island, from portraits to abstract works.
 I loved stumbling across beautiful art in the most unexpected locations.

 Costs when we visited were around $20 MXN per hour for a bike and $150 MXN per hour (min of two hours) for a golf buggy.
 You can often haggle if there’s a group of you and you’re looking for a deal.

 READ MORE: 5 Reasons To Visit Playa Del Carmen

 Sadly we didn’t visit during whale shark season, but if you’re on Holbox between mid-May and mid-September, this is one activity you won’t want to miss!
-It’s one of the best places in the world to swim with the enormous gentle giants.
-I enjoyed reading this account in the LA Times of the experience.
-Tours cost around 2300 MXN / £90 per person – check the latest prices and book your tickets here.
+It’s one of the best places in the world to swim with the enormous gentle giants and one of the best things to do in Holbox.
+I’m dreaming about returning during the season one year so I can try it out!

-Enjoy The Holbox Sunsets – The sunsets on Holbox are absolutely magical!
+The sunsets on Holbox are absolutely magical!
 Head to the pier, crack open a beer and relax as the liquid gold of the sun hits the water.